AllenDowney/ThinkStats2/CONTRIBUTING.md

  - source activate thinkstats2-py27
  - pip install nose lifelines

-Activate the 3.6 environment and install nose
+Activate the 3.6 environment and install nose and lifelines

  - source activate thinkstats2-py36
  - pip install nose lifelines

+*For conda versions after 4.4 use `conda activate` instead of `source activate`*

 Extras that are helpful --